 - Orange Line – Direction of the summit views

-Let’s get into the Doe Mountain hiking walkthrough.
-We are going to show you the entire trail step-by-step so you know exactly what to expect.
+Next, let’s get into our Doe Mountain Trail walkthrough.
+We’re going to show you the entire hike step-by-step so you know exactly what to expect.

 1. Park At Doe Mountain Trailhead